palma-ice/FastIsostasy/README.md

 So far, the implementations of the deformational response include:

 1. Local lithosphere, relaxing asthenosphere (LLRA).
 2. Elastic lithosphere, relaxing asthenosphere (ELRA).
-3. Laterally-Variable ELRA (LV-ELRA), as described in Coulon et al. (2021) and renamed in Swierczek-Jerecze et al. (2024).
-This is work in progress!
+By providing a heterogeneous field of the relaxation time, the laterally-variable formulation of Coulon et al. (2021) is used.
-4. Laterally-Variable Elastic Lithosphere/Viscous Asthenosphere (LV-ELVA), as described in Swierczek-Jereczek et al. (2024).
+3. Laterally-Variable Elastic Lithosphere/Viscous Asthenosphere (LV-ELVA), as described in Swierczek-Jereczek et al. (2024).
 Note that this is a generalisation of ELVA, as described in Bueler et al. (2007).